killmenot/elasticcloud-js/README.md

-# Elastic search RESTful API for Node.js
+# Elastic Cloud RESTful API for Node.js

-A Node.js client to work with Elasticsearch Service RESTful API to create and manage your Elastic Stack deployments
+A Node.js client to work with Elastic Cloud RESTful API to create and manage your Elastic Stack deployments